jamesxdigital/jamesxdigital.com/collections/_projects/hey-steve.md

 ---
 layout: post
-title: '"Hey Steve" – Siri, but from the year 2000...'
+title: "\u201CHey Steve\u201D – Siri, but from the year 2000..."
-description: 'A playful project where we created a custom GPT model designed to respond as if it were Steve Jobs in the year 2000.'
+description: "A playful project where we created a custom GPT model designed to respond as if it were Steve Jobs in the year 2000."
 weight: 3
 thumbnail: "/assets/images/tripleinnovation/HeySteve/HeySteve_1.jpg"
 client: "Triple Innovation, Netherlands"